saltyorg/docs/docs/saltbox/install/install.md

 !!! warning
     Make sure that you have setup the configuration correctly before proceeding.

 This step will create the specified user account if needed and add it to sudoers, update the kernel, edit GRUB configuration if needed and install Rclone.
+Your server will reboot if needed.

 ``` shell
 sb install preinstall